-10 Philippines soldiers killed in botched anti-ISIS airstrike
+11 Philippines soldiers killed in botched anti-ISIS airstrike

 - ISIS-linked fighters in the Philippines city of Marawi holding out against heavy assault

-(CNN)Ten soldiers were killed and seven others injured in what the Philippines government has described as a "friendly fire incident" in Marawi, on the southern island of Mindanao.
+(CNN)Eleven soldiers were killed and seven others injured in what the Philippines government has described as a "friendly fire incident" in Marawi, on the southern island of Mindanao.

 Government forces are battling ISIS-linked militants for control of the city, displacing at least 70,000 residents and leaving 140 people dead.